 Another item that is difficult but necessary to discard is your medicine.
 Go through your medicine cabinet and remove any pharmaceuticals, vitamins, OTC meds and supplements that are expired.
 However, never flush them or pour them down the drain because it can be hazardous to the environment and your water supply.
 Instead, remove any personal information labels and take the items to a local pharmacy that will properly dispose of them.
 They will also recycle old prescription bottles.

 Whether you are de-cluttering your entire home or garage, this Spring cleaning purge list will help you to clean out responsibly.
 Another tip?
-Go through your home room by room.
+Go through your home room by room, even the kids’ playroom.
 That way, you will not feel too overwhelmed.
 Need assistance after you have organized?
-Why not call Spouses Cleaning Houses to have your home deep cleaned?
+Why not contact us to have your home deep cleaned?
 Together we can all work to revitalize and rejuvenate your space!